 For others, this time was used to deepen their own and public understanding of current trends and emerging issues.
 For Save the Children Denmark, the focus was the legislative 'grey are' of everyday pictures of children being used in sexualized contexts.
 ECPAT Sweden honed in on self-generated material, interviewing children about social media, gaming, and how they deal with situations they face online.
-SafeLine in Greece published research about the power of reporting illegal activity online, the dark web and related legislation, and CZ.NIC's collaborative series about cyberbullying in Czech Republic was even nominated for an International Emmy award.
+SafeLine in Greece published research about the power of reporting illegal activity online, the dark web and related legislation, and CZ.NIC's collaborative series about cyberbullying in Czech Republic has won several prestigious awards, such as an International Emmy award.